The Modern Bride's Guide to Cathedral Wedding Veils

 Beautiful brides in their lace edged cathedral wedding veils.

 The beauty of a cathedral veil lies not only in its dramatic length but also in its versatility.
 It can complement any dress style, from form-fitting gowns to voluminous ball gowns.
 Far from just good with ball gown wedding dresses, this veil's length and flow can accentuate any dress's silhouette and highlight your shape in such an unforgettable way.
-They also look S-T-U-N-N-I-N-G with a crystal headpiece.
+They also look S-T-U-N-N-I-N-G with a wedding headpiece.
 While you're wearing your veil, the soft tulle enhances the magical, light-catching effect of your headpiece.
 Then, at the reception, it dazzles.

 To illustrate how versatile and wonderful this accessory is, we've included some of our fabulous brides wearing their cathedral veils (and crystal headpieces) throughout this post.